MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/mobile-tutorial.md

 ## Techniques to improve surface detection

 - Move your phone from side-to-side at the beginning of a video call.
 Move your phone slowly.
-- Place annotations in your device's field of view and avoid lots of sudden movements.
+- Place annotations in your device's field of view.
+- Avoid sudden movements.
-- Avoid frequently minimizing the app and reopening it while there are annotations present.
+- Avoid minimizing the app frequently and reopening it while there are annotations present.

 ## Limitations that may hinder accurate surface detection